-He is a robotics entrepreneur and Founder, Chairman and CTO of Rethink Robotics (formerly Heartland Robotics).
+RODNEY A. BROOKS, a robotics entrepreneur, is the Panasonic Professor of Robotics (emeritus), MIT, Computer Science and Artificial Intelligence Lab; Founder, Chairman and CTO of Rethink Robotics (formerly Heartland Robotics).
 He is also a Founder, Board Member and former CTO (1991 - 2008) of iRobot Corp (Nasdaq: IRBT).
 Dr. Brooks is the former Director (1997 - 2007) of the MIT Artificial Intelliigence Laboratory and then the MIT Computer Science & Artificial Intelligence Laboratory (CSAIL).
 He received degrees in pure mathematics from the Flinders University of South Australia and a Ph.D. in Computer Science from Stanford University in 1981.
 He held research positions at Carnegie Mellon University and MIT, and a faculty position at Stanford before joining the faculty of MIT in 1984.
 He has pubished many papers in computer vision, artificial intelligence, robotics, and artificial life.

 Dr. Brooks serves as a member of the International Scientific Advisory Group (ISAG) of National Information and Communication Technology Australia (NICTA), and on the Global Innovation and Technology Advisory Council of John Deere & Co.
 He is an Xconomist at Xconomy and a regular contributor to the Edge.